 Morocco’s environment has been slowly growing over the years, and its straightforward business regulations make it relatively easy for foreign companies to expand.
 However, the country has extensive employment compliance laws that cover all employees and can make it difficult to hire.

 When you hire employees in Morocco, you must hire them under a written employment contract in the local language.
+Bother fixed-term and indefinite contracts are allowed under compliance laws.
 The contract should include information about compensation, benefits, termination terms, and more.
 You should also make sure you list all salary and compensation amounts in Moroccan dirham instead of a foreign currency.
+Law stipulates that there should be two signed copies of each contract, both legalized by the competent authority.

 Morocco Employment Compliance Laws

 Morocco’s employment compliance laws are meant to protect laborers’ rights, including the right to collective bargaining.
-Just under 6% of the population is unionized, so it’s important to make sure you meet all of the union’s regulations in an employment contract.
+Approximately 23% of the employed population is unionized, so it’s essential to make sure you meet all of the union’s regulations in an employment contract.
 The Moroccan Labor Union is the largest labor union group and has a significant amount of power throughout Moroccan commerce.

 Other areas covered by the Moroccan Labor Code include: